No results found

-Home / Government / Articles / More women are serving in Congress than at any point in history
+Home / Government spending / Articles / More women are serving in Congress than at any point in history

 Jeannette Rankin of Montana was the first woman in Congress, serving during the 65th Congress between 1917 and 1919.
 Since then, 393 more women have served in either the House of Representatives or the Senate, including as non-voting delegates.
 That is 3% of the 12,415 people who have served in Congress since 1789.